 Tournament File vs Analysis File

-What are the basic differences of a tournament file and a analysis file?
+What are the basic differences between a tournament file and an analysis file?

 The tournament file has to be: